Who We Are

 Rachel sees her anti-racism work as a lifetime commitment, and one that she is working to pass on to her three children, ages 16, 13, and 10.
 She also firmly believes that direct giving as a form of reparations must be at the heart of all racial equity work done by White people.

 Rachel is an elementary educator with fourteen years' experience in public, independent, and alternative schools.
-She serves on the Affirmative Action Committee of the Early Childhood Education Assembly (ECEA), a national organization working to support educators in culturally responsive pedagogy, critical literacy, and language.
+She serves on the Action for Anti-Racism Committee of the Early Childhood Education Assembly (ECEA), a national organization working to support educators in culturally responsive pedagogy, critical literacy, and language.

 Rachel holds a M.Ed. from University of Florida.

 Angela (she/her) believes thoughtful, reflective, and persistent action will lead to change.
 She feels a responsibility, not only to work within herself to address her own bias and racism, but also to actively work to dismantle systems of oppression.
 After Michael Brown’s murder in Ferguson, Missouri, she became more urgent about her work.
 She believes that change is leveraged when White people learn about whiteness, white supremacy, and the damage it has done and continues to do.
 Raised by her mother, a Civil Rights-era social justice educator, Angela continues to learn and change as she works alongside children, supporting their understanding of how to actively work towards racial equity.
 As Angela Davis said: "You have to act as if it were possible to radically transform the world.
 And you have to do it all the time."

 Angela is an educator with over 18 years of experience in public and university settings.
 She serves as a district Instructional Coach and was recently selected as St. Louis' Regional Teacher of the Year, she chairs her school's anti-bias committee.
 Angela is also a member of the Anti-Racism Organizing Collective of St. Louis.
 Angela obtained her M.Ed. from Washington University.